-Appendix T: No
+Appendix X: No

 Guardianship of § Probate Court

-§

-, § Number One of

-§
+, & & & & & & & & & & & & & & & & & & & Number One of

-An Incapacitated Person 8 Tarrant County Texas
+An Incapacitated Person § § Tarrant County, Texas

 Motion in Limine and to Dismiss Application

-TO THE HONORABLE JUDGE OF SAID COURT:
+TO THE HONORABLE JUDGE OF SA AID COURT:

-Interested Person ("Movant") files this motion in limine and to dismiss the application for appointment of a permanent guardian of the person and estate of Proposed Ward filed by Applicant and would how the court as follows:

-- 1. Applicant has filed an application for appointment of a permanent guardian of the person and estate of Proposed Ward.
-Interested Person has filed a contest to this application and has filed his own application for appointment of a permanent guardian of the person and estate of Proposed Ward. - 2.
-Applicant has an interest adverse to that of Proposed Ward, in violation of § 1055.001 of the Texas Estates Code.
-Applicant is therefore prohibited from filing an application to create a guardianship for the proposed ward or contesting the appointment of a person as guardian of the person or estate, or both, of the proposed ward. - 3.
-Further, Applicant is disqualified and ineligible to serve as guardian of the person or estate of Proposed Ward pursuant to TEX.
+Interested Person ("Movant") files this motion in limine and to dismiss the application for appointment of a permanent guardian of the person and estate of Proposed Ward filed by Applicant and would how the court as follows: 1.
+Applicant has filed an application for appointment of a permanent guardian of the person and estate of Proposed Ward.
+Interested Person has filed a contest to this application and has filed his own application for appointment of a permanent guardian of the person and estate of Proposed Ward.
+2. Applicant has an interest adverse to that of Proposed Ward, in violation of § 1055.001 of the Texas Estates Code.
+Applicant is therefore prohibited from filing an application to create a guardianship for the proposed ward or contesting the appointment of a person as guardian of the person or estate, or both, of the proposed ward.
+3. Further, Applicant is disqualified and ineligible to serve as guardian of the person or estate of Proposed Ward pursuant to TEX.
 EST. CODE § 1055.001.
 Movant would show Applicant is one whom the proposed ward has expressly disqualified by prior designation under TEX.
-EST. CODE § 1104.202(b) and attached hereto as Exhibit "A." - 4.
+EST. CODE § 1104.202(b) and attached hereto as Exhibit "A." 4.
 Applicant lacks standing to either prosecute his application for appointment of a permanent guardian of the person and estate of Proposed Ward or to contest the application filed by Movant herein.
 WHEREFORE, PREMISES CONSIDERED, Movant prays that the Court dismiss Applicant's application and for such other relief to which Movant may be entitled.

-Dated:

-Respectfully submitted,
+Dated: espectfully submitted,

-[Attorney Information]
+[A Attorney Information]

-Attorney Ad Litem for Proposed Ward
+ttorney Ad Litem for roposed Ward

+Insert Certificate of Conference

+Certificate of Service

+I hereby certify that a true and correct copy of the foregoing instrument was served upon the following counsel by electronicile transmission on this

+Name (Repeat as Nece e-mail Address essary)